christianrowlands/android-network-survey/README.md

 **Note on Feature Limitations:**

-- The regular version of Network Survey does not log SMS events in the CDR due to Google Play's policy against apps requesting full SMS permissions.
+- The regular version of Network Survey does not log SMS or MMS events in the CDR due to Google Play's policy against apps requesting full SMS permissions.
 - Logging the "other" phone number associated with call events is also not supported in the regular version.
+- RCS chats are not logged by either version.
+Android only lets the default messaging app see RCS messages, so there is no way for Network Survey to record them.

 **Alternative Version with Extended Features:**
-If you're interested in CDR logging that includes SMS events and call details:
+If you're interested in CDR logging that includes SMS and MMS events and call details:

 1. **Install from Source:** You can build and install the app using the source code available in this repository.